nottrobin/docs/src/en/models-cmr-scene-2.md

 mysql  admin  1            joined  db        mysql      provider  10.252.47.222/32
 ```

-!!!
-Note:
+[note]
 This command can also filter what offers are included in the result.
 Note
 that, for brevity, the scenario model is not specified in the below
 examples.
+[/note]

 To list all offers for a given application: